 - Is there any addictive behaviour in your life?
 What must you do about it and to whom will you be accountable? - Think about 'new' addictive behaviours that are socially acceptable or tolerated unless they are taken to excess e.g. video games, mobile phones.
-Discuss the possible effects on individuals and society. - What practical things can you do to help individuals who are struggling with addiction? - Where do you see the influence of alternative spiritualties in your society?
+Discuss the possible effects on individuals and society. - What practical things can you do to help individuals who are struggling with addiction?

-I will be faithful to the purposes for which God raised up The Salvation Army, sharing the good news of Jesus Christ, endeavouring to win others to him, and in his name caring for the needy and the disadvantaged.
+I will be faithful to

+the purposes for

+which God raised up

+The Salvation Army,

+sharing the good

+news of Jesus Christ,

+endeavouring to win

+others to him, and

+in his name caring

+for the needy and the

+disadvantaged.